gerpy/kpa-install/README.md

 A universal shader strategy for a 640p screen relies on two fundamental rendering behaviors built into high-quality modern CRT shaders, allowing a single preset to seamlessly handle both 240p and 480p systems.

 **Separation of Mask and Scanlines**
-Modern algorithms project scanlines onto the game's native coordinates (following the game's internal resolution), but project the phosphor/shadow mask onto the screen's absolute physical coordinates (the viewport).
-This ensures the RGB pixel grid remains perfectly uniform and locked to your physical screen, preventing distortion regardless of whether the game uses strict integer or dynamic non-integer scaling.

-**The 480p Scanline Cancellation**
-To properly display black scanline gaps over a 480-line source, a display requires at least 960 physical vertical pixels.
-On a 640p screen (a 1.33x scale for 480p content), there is physically no room to draw these gaps.
-Advanced shaders detect this mathematical limit and naturally compress the scanlines.
-The result is an automatic transition: you get thick, authentic scanlines for 240p games, and a smooth, scanline-free "VGA PC monitor" look for 480p systems (Dreamcast, PS2) without ever changing the shader preset.
+By principle, scanlines are inherently tied to the game's internal resolution (the native lines).
+This direct link is exactly why non-integer scaling is so problematic for them, as fractional scaling breaks the regular rhythm of the scanlines.
+Conversely, the phosphor or shadow mask must be locked entirely to your device's physical screen resolution (the viewport).
+If a shader scales the mask alongside the game geometry, the RGB grid will distort into a chaotic, uneven mess during non-integer scaling.
+Therefore, I strongly advise against using any shader that fails to observe this strict separation.
+Rest assured, all the shaders recommended below perfectly adhere to this rule, ensuring the mask remains uniformly locked to your 640p display regardless of how the game itself is scaled.

 #### Option 1: `crt-easymode.slangp`